 - Simplicity - Instead of investing in machinery or laboriously dismantling hard drives by hand (and potentially failing to clear them in the process), data shredding services are simple and effective.
 We can collect your physical data or have it done at your site within our shredding van, whichever makes sense for your organisation.

 - Sustainability - Since ICT Reverse doesn't send any shredded materials to landfill, you can be sure your hard drives are safely recycled, improving your business' environmental credentials and contributing to the circular economy.

 Why choose ICT Reverse as your secure Data Shredding company?

 At ICT Reverse, we understand the value secure and reliable data shredding services bring to your business.
 From just £1 per tape or hard drive*, you can protect yourself from data risks and safeguard your businesses continuation.

 Our data shredding services are ISO accredited (9001, 14001, 27001) and fully compliant with GDPR.
 We are an ADISA member with distinction, are compliant with Waste Electrical and Electronic Equipment reporting, and an Approved Authorised Treatment Facility.
-All this means you can trust us to responsibly destroy your physical data – we’ve been doing so for 20 years.
+All this means you can trust us to responsibly shred your physical data - we've been doing so for 20 years.

 With dedicated account managers, competitive pricing, scheduled collections, and a UK-wide service, ICT Reverse is a data shredding company you can trust.
 Contact us today to let us know your requirements.
 Alternatively, explore our latest news and guides.